What Are The Cons Of Roofing?

 Roof installation involves working at heights, which inherently carries some level of risk.
 Accidents such as falls from heights can result in serious injuries or even fatalities.
 Hiring professionals who are trained and equipped to safely handle roof installation can help minimize these risks.

-Related articles you may like What Is A Roof Bedroom Called?
+Related articles you may like Fix Roof Leak Walker, WV

 Slippery surfaces